The Big Bang Theory: Television special

 On May 16, 2019, a television special titled Unraveling the Mystery: A Big Bang Farewell aired following the series finale of The Big Bang Theory.
 It is a backstage retrospective featuring Johnny Galecki and Kaley Cuoco.

+Lawsuit

+In March 2023, political analyst Mithun Vijay Kumar filed a court case in Mumbai against Netflix due to the series insulting Madhuri Dixit in an episode of season 2 by calling her a "leprous prostitute".